baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 - `repair()` and `repair(entity)`
 - `willRepair()` returns true if you have repair hardware which is not on cooldown.
 - `willRepair(entity)` works differently for regular Repair and Area Repair.
 For regular repair, it returns true if the target is friendly and in range.
 For Area Repair, it returns true as long as Area Repair is not on cooldown.
-- Repair may be disabled by EMP and attempting to repair when disabled causes you to lose the turn.

 | Support                    | Heal amount  | Range | Cooldown |
 | ---------------------------|:------------:|:-----:|:--------:|